Tao Wang (economist): Economic views

 Wang has written research reports on China's debt issue.
 In 2014, she pointed out the risk of the rapid increase in debt level and the rise in shadow banking, but did not believe that the shadow credit crunch was leading to a Minsky moment.
 In April 2015, she attended Premier Li Keqiang's Expert Forum, where she suggested that China's real interest rate was too high, and that issuing local government debt swap can help improve debt sustainability.

 Wang writes as a columnist for Caixin, and has been quoted by The New York Times, The Wall Street Journal, Financial Times, The Economist, and South China Morning Post.
 She has appeared on Bloomberg, CNBC, CCTV, and Phoenix TV.

 Publications

+In 2023, her book Making Sense of China's Economy was published.
+The book takes readers through China's complex economic structure and lays out a historical framework for the key features and issues faced by the country.
+It was included in the Financial Times list of the best economics books of 2023 by economics commentator Martin Wolf, who labeled the book "indispensable" for those trying to understand the Chinese economy.